Responsible disclosure

 - Making changes to the system.

-- To gain access to the system repeatedly or to share access with others.
+- Repeatedly accessing the system or sharing the access with others.

-- Use denial-of-service or social engineering techniques and methods.
+- Using denial-of-service or social engineering techniques and methods.

 What you can expect

-- If you meet the above conditions when reporting a vulnerability identified in one of our IT-system, no legal consequences are and will be attached to the report.
+- If you comply with the above conditions when reporting a vulnerability you have identified in one of our ICT systems, there will be no legal consequences attached to this report.

-- We treat a report confidentially and we never share personal information without the consent of the reporter with third parties, unless this is required by law or pursuant to a court order.
+- We treat a report confidentially and never share personal data without the consent of the reporter with third parties, unless legally or by court order required.

-- With mutual consent we can, if you wish, mention your name as the discoverer of the reported vulnerability.
+- In mutual consultation, we can mention your name as the discoverer of the reported vulnerability, if you wish.

-- We will send you an acknowledgment of receipt within 1 working day.
+- We will send you a confirmation of receipt within 1 working day.

-- We keep the notifier informed of the progress of the problem.
+- We keep the reporter informed of the progress of resolving the problem.

-- We resolve the security problem that you identify in a system as quickly as possible, but no later than 90 days.
-It can be determined in mutual consultation whether and how the problem can be published after it has been resolved.
+- We will resolve the security issue in a system identified by you as quickly as possible, but at the latest within 90 days.
+In mutual consultation, it can be determined whether and in what way about the problem, once it is resolved, can be published.

-- You can also, if you wish, be mentioned in our Hacker Hall-of-Fame.
+- You can also be mentioned in our Hacker Hall-of-Fame, if you wish.

-Reports can be submited via the e-mail address [email protected].
-Make sure that the following items (when applicable) are addressed in the email.
+Reports can be made via the email address [email protected].
+Please ensure that the following matters (where applicable) are addressed in the email.

 - Contact details: